Visiting Gunns Plains Caves in North West Tasmania

 Gunns Plains Caves are located approximately 30 kilometres south of Ulverstone in north west Tasmania.
 It is a pleasant drive along a winding country road from the coast.
 We visited the caves during our stay at the Mountain Valley Wilderness cabins, so we approached them from the south, on the way from the Leven Canyon, which is another stunning hidden gem in the area (more on this at the end of the post).

 Absolutely nothing gives away the presence of the caves in the landscape.
-We drove across atmospheric farmland and there were no rock faces in sight, and not a single hill that could be big enough to conceal a cave.
+We drove across atmospheric farmland, and there were no rock faces in sight, and not a single hill that could be big enough to conceal a cave.

 Farmland surrounding Gunns Plains Caves